cgeren/cgeren/README.md

-- 👋 Hi, I’m @cgeren, a fulltime Lehigh Univeristy undergraduate.
+- 👋 Hi, I’m @cgeren, a student at Lehigh Univeristy.
 - 👀 I’m interested in full stack web development, along with data science and that stuff because it seems interesting, but I know nothing about the latter.
 - 🌱 I’m currently learning React and JS more completely through building my own Spotify Playback Website!
 It's under construction so it isn't public yet...but it's getting there.
 - 💞️ I’m looking to collaborate on anything!
 Reach out to me.
 My knowledge is relatively limited at the moment but I really like to learn.